MahadevVasista/Mycode/Syllabus-for-2-Day-Workshop.md

 ## Detailed Outline [currently under minor revisions]

 1. Cognitive Services Overview
-  1. The APIs
+  1. Introduction to the five API categories
-  2. Demos
+  2. Demos of the APIs
+  2. Intelligent Kiosk Windows app
 1. Cognitive Services Topic Deep Dive
-  - Topics dependent on interest, but generally cover examples of Language, Knowledge and Vision APIs
+    Topics dependent on interest, but generally cover examples of Language, Knowledge and Vision APIs
+  - Get your key and navigate the API reference
+  - LUIS app
+  - QnA Maker
+  - Jupyter notebook code snippets of REST API calls and responses
 2. Bot Framework Overview
   1. What a bot is and is not
   * The major components of the Bot Framework
   * Deploying and working with channels
   * Your arsenal or toolbox
-3. User Experience:  Principles and Best Practices
-  1. Getting the best user experience through thoughtful design
+  * Getting the best user experience through thoughtful design
+  * Set up project in VSCode
 4. Developer's Introduction and Building an Intelligent Bot with Bot Builder Node.js SDK
-  * Toolbox - Go over prereqs
-  * Setup project in VSCode (and set up debugger)
-  * Get code from course website with Git
-  * Update with API key from Cognitive Services
+  * Develop
+  * Deploy
+  * Register
+  * Publish
-  * Test with emulator
+  * Test
-5. Bot Framework Developer's Deep Dive
+5. Deep Dive into the Microsoft Bot Framework
-  1. Bot Builder basics (this will be top down)
-  3. Conversation basics - messages
+  1. Overview refresher
+  3. Basics
+  4. Conversations and their features
-  4. Conversation model (context/session) and exchange (dialog)
+  8. Conversation model
-  5. State - the data and its management
+  5. State storage
   6. Adding intelligence